Scouting and Guiding in Queensland: Blue Boy Scouts

 The 'Mount Morgan Scouts', 'Blue Boy Scouts', or '1st Mount Morgan Company', was a multiple-affiliated Boys Scout company initially affiliated with the Boys' Brigade (B.B.) that was also independent from 1939 to 1957.
 They received the name as the "Blue Boy Scouts" by retaining their B.B. heritage by wearing blue uniforms and using a modified Scout Promise using "Sure and Steadfast", the B.B. motto.

 St. Enoch's Presbyterian Church, Mount Morgan, Queensland formed its unit on 23 November 1908, under Benjamin Gilmore Patterson.
 Patterson was in the militia from 1900 to 1904 in the Sydney University Scouts with Sir Leslie Orme Wilson.
 The unit was registered with the Boys' Brigade (BB) Scouts as the 1st Mount Morgan Company in 1910.
 The Company also that year affiliated itself with the Australian League of Boy Scouts Queensland.
 In July 1910, the Australian League of Boy Scouts Queensland affiliated with the United Kingdom's Boy Scouts Association/Baden-Powell Boy Scouts and changes names to League of Baden-Powell Boy Scouts, Queensland Section.
 The in effect triple affiliation existed until the merger of Queensland into the Boy Scout Association in 1926 and the dual affiliation in 1927 with end of the BB Scouts.

 In 1921, Patterson received the Silver Wolf Award as Queensland's second awardee.
 Patterson had also served as a district commissioner of the BSA.
 The Commonwealth Parliament in 1924 praised him for his Mount Morgan Scouts efforts.

 The Boy Scout Association moved for government monopoly status and centralised control.
 Also that year, the BSA's Queensland branch constitution was changed to remove State Council's elected local representatives.

 Patterson resign from the BSA in 1939 over the BSA centralisation issue and took the 1st Mount Morgan Company with him.
 In 1942, Sir Leslie Orme Wilson, The Governor of Queensland, resigned as chief scout of Queensland Branch due to the failure of the BSA to respond to his call for reforms to its centralisation effort that led to the severance of the Blue Boy Scouts' tie to the BSA.
 Patterson died in 1955 and the company continued independently for another two years until 1957.

 Scouts Australia

-The current chief commissioner for Scouts Queensland is Daryl Scott.
+The current chief commissioner for Scouts Queensland is Geoff Doo.

 Scouting in Queensland is divided into regions: